thetanishqrathore/weld_check/Walkthrough.md

-# Weld Check v2 Pipeline Walkthrough
+# Weld Check Pipeline Walkthrough

-This document outlines the entire end-to-end Friction Stir Welding (FSW) defect analysis pipeline implemented in `weld_check_v2`.
+This document outlines the entire end-to-end Friction Stir Welding (FSW) defect analysis pipeline implemented in `weld_check`.
 The pipeline processes raw optical images of welds through five distinct phases to extract, emphasize, classify, and measure surface anomalies.

 The entire process is orchestrated by `main.py`, which sequences the scripts sequentially.